ValentinH/react-easy-sort/README.md

 ### SortableItem

 This component doesn't take any other props than its child.
 This child should be a single React element that can receives a ref.
 If you pass a component as a child, it needs to be wrapped with `React.forwardRef()`.

+### SortableKnob

+This component doesn't take any other props than its child.
+This child should be a single React element that can receives a ref.
+If you pass a component as a child, it needs to be wrapped with `React.forwardRef()`.

 ## Recommended CSS rules